ablazleon/design-provision-monitor-aws/README.md

 A rationale is provided to explain which services were changed or removed

+=>

+As it can be seen that more than the 50% of the cost is beacuse of the size of the db and ec2 instances.
+So it is proposed [this budget](https://calculator.aws/#/estimate?id=74d82b03d412ed04fd371fd27694ae7e7d1a2e84) with this two changes, so to reduce costs by affecting the least the service quality: the first is to reduce the size of the instance to adjust to the budget, and also, the second, to choose booked isntance for, for example, a year.

 - [ ] ***Modify the infrastructure to increase performance and redundancy***